 1970: The music documentary "Woodstock," which captured the August 1969 Woodstock Festival with performances by the likes of Jimi Hendrix, Richie Havens, Joan Baez, Joe Cocker, and Crosby, Stills & Nash, premieres in theaters.
 The movie became a massive commercial and critical success, receiving the Academy Award for Best Documentary Feature, as well as Oscar nominations for Best Sound and Best Film Editing.

-1968: Country singer-songwriter Kenny Chesney, whose best known songs include "She Thinks My Tractor's Sexy," "Don't Happen Twice," "The Good Stuff," "I Go Back" and "The Boys of Fall," is born in Knoxville, Tenn.
+1968: Country singer-songwriter Kenny Chesney, whose best known songs include "She Thinks My Tractor's Sexy," "Don't Happen Twice," "The Good Stuff," "I Go Back" and "The Boys of Fall," is born in Knoxville, Tennessee.

 1964: Barbra Streisand opens on Broadway in "Funny Girl."
 The show introduced two of her signature songs, "People" and "Don't Rain on My Parade," and was an overnight success, making Streisand an even bigger star.
 She would go on to reprise the role in the 1968 movie adaptation, earning the Academy Award and Golden Globe Award for Best Actress in her film debut.

 1962: Basketball Hall of Fame point guard John Stockton, who set NBA records for most career assists and steals during his 19-year career with the Utah Jazz, is born in Spokane, Washington.
 A 10-time NBA All-Star, Stockton was also a member of the "Dream Team," winning a gold medal at the 1992 Summer Olympics in Barcelona, Spain.
 He won another gold medal with Team USA at the 1996 Summer Olympics in Atlanta, Georgia.
 He's seen here with his wife at the 2009 U.S. Olympic Hall of Fame Induction Ceremony.